grusic91/dashboard_bloc_tdd/README.md

 ```

 ## Domain Layer
+The domain layer in the context of Clean Architecture, is responsible for encapsulating the core business logic and rules of the application.
+This layer is highly reusable and testable.

 We have here three sub directories:
  - entities
  - repositories
  - usecases

 ### Entities
 Represent the core data model of the application.
 They define the structure and properties of the data.
 Each entity class is a blueprint of the object that is passing around the application.
 Entety answers the question what kind of the data we are using in the application.